pingcap/docs/faq/deploy-and-maintain-faq.md

 This is because the address in the startup parameter has been registered in the PD cluster by other TiKVs.
 Common conditions that cause this error: There is no data folder in the path specified by TiKV `--data-dir` (no update --data-dir after deleting or moving), restart the TiKV with the previous parameters.Please try [store delete](https://github.com/pingcap/pd/tree/55db505e8f35e8ab4e00efd202beb27a8ecc40fb/tools/pd-ctl#store-delete--label--weight-store_id----jqquery-string) function of pd-ctl, delete the previous store, and then restart TiKV.

-#### TiKV primary and secondary use the same compression algorithm, why the results are different?
+#### TiKV primary database and secondary database use the same compression algorithm, why the results are different?

-Currently, some files of TiKV primary have a higher compression rate, which depends on the underlying data distribution and RocksDB implementation.
+Currently, some files of TiKV primary database have a higher compression rate, which depends on the underlying data distribution and RocksDB implementation.
 It is normal that the data size fluctuates occasionally.
 The underlying storage engine adjusts data as needed.

 #### What are the features of TiKV block cache?